Find Your Space in Detroit Lakes: 10 Outdoor Activities

 3. 150 Sails Up

-Detroit Lakes is celebrating its sesquicentennial in 2021 and you’re invited on a 150-sailboat hunt!
+Detroit Lakes celebrated its sesquicentennial in 2021 and you’re invited on a 150-sailboat hunt!
 Area artists creatively decorated 150 sailboat sculptures sponsored by businesses throughout the Detroit Lakes community.
-While the ultimate celebration day for the city of Detroit Lakes is July 29, there are events marking the occasion all year.

 4. Horseback Riding

 Saddle up for a ride with a view at Timberline Ranch, only minutes from Detroit Lakes.
 Rides start at age 5 and horses hold anyone weighing 225 pounds or less.
 Hour-long rides are available during daily trots at 9 am and 11 am.
 Two guides on every ride lead you and your family through a beautiful forested coulee and along hills for a scenic view.
-In its 24th year, Timberline Ranch opens May 14 and closes Oct.
-1.
+In its 25th year, Timberline Ranch opens in May and closes by October.

 5. Pooch Friendly